Lean Improvement Practitioner

 • Using user feedback to guide decisions

-Project
+Business Project

-As part of the apprenticeship I delivered a complete improvement project at my workplace, BCA.
+>As part of the apprenticeship I delivered a complete improvement project at my workplace, BCA.

-Key elements of the project included:
+>Key elements of the project included:

 • Data-driven analysis of theft trends